Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		To assume a role, the user must meet the requirements outline in the IAM policy.
 Role access can be granted to IAM users or federated users.

 	+	#####	Permission policies
+		Policies determine which actions an identity can perform, on which AWS resources, and under which conditions.

 ### Managing EC2